Kregelka Law Firm, PLLC

 Q. How do I get my driver license back in Michigan after multiple drunk driving convictions?

-If you have lost your driver license in Michigan as a result of multiple drunk driving convictions and you are ready to seek reinstatement from the Michigan Driver Assessment Appeal Division (DAAD), the experienced driver license attorneys at the Kregelka Law Firm can help.
+A. If you have lost your driver license in Michigan as a result of multiple drunk driving convictions and you are ready to seek reinstatement from the Michigan Driver Assessment Appeal Division (DAAD), the experienced driver license attorneys at the Kregelka Law Firm can help.
 You will be required to attend a formal administrative hearing, and if you attend this hearing without an attorney who specializes in driver license law, you will be taking a very big risk.
 Because if you loose at the Driver License Appeal hearing, you may not be able to reapply for your license for at least 6 months to a year.
 So don't wait until it's too late!
 It’s important to do it right the first time!
 Call attorney Garry Kregelka, an experienced driver license attorney, to assist you in restoring your Michigan driving privileges or to obtain a Michigan clearance so you can get your license back in your home state.

 Driver License Clearance